jackkamm/org-caldav/README.md

 * Pretty much everything besides SUMMARY, DESCRIPTION, LOCATION and time is ignored in iCalendar.

-* When trying to sync todo entries org-mode's export to ical can create empty entries.  org-caldav tries to sync this, which results in errors.
-  In this case you can set `org-icalender-sync-todo` to `t` instead of `'all`, until it is fixed.

 #### How syncing happens (a.k.a. my little CalDAV rant)